johngouk/scienceoxford-project2025/README.md

 	* do something entertaining (NeoPixels, sound effects?)
 * all contained a box or something produced by 3D printing or laser cutting

+## Hardware Instructions ##
-## Instructions ##
+## Software Instructions ##

 1. Clone the repository or download everything onto your computer
-2. Attach the ESP32/8266 to your computer
+2. Attach the ESP32/8266 to your computer with your choice of USB cable
 3. Using something like Thonny or Mu

 	 a.
-Connect to the attached ESP, and select the right mode (ESP32/ESP8266)
+Connect to the attached ESP with your choice of USB cable **Caution!
+You may need additional USB drivers for some UARTs, especially the WCH family**
   	 b.
+Select the right mode (ESP32/ESP8266) in your editor

+   	 c.
 If necessary, use the tool to install micropython on the device

-	 c.
+   	 d.
 Direct the tool to the downloaded folder

-	 d.
+	 e.
 Edit the 'NetworkCredentials' file to contain your network SSID/password.

-	 e.
+	 f.
 From download folder, upload the following files/directories to the root of the ESP file system.
 The Thonny tool makes this very easy - select them, right click, upload to "/"

 		sensors/